ANGRYCONE/Simple-macOS-System-Data-Cleaner/README.md

 After OnyX has finished and your Mac has rebooted, run the macos_cleaner.sh script.

-Once the script has completed, you can optionally delete the sleepimage to free space by running:

-sudo rm -rf /private/var/vm/sleepimage

 OnyX is a far more complete GUI maintenance utility, and this script is designed to be used after OnyX, not as a replacement for it.